ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 - **Scalable**: ZK-STARK is faster than ZK-SNARK at generating and verifying proofs when the size of the witness is larger.
 With STARK proofs, prover and verification times only slightly increase as the witness grows (SNARK prover and verifier times increase linearly with witness size).

 - **Transparent**: ZK-STARK relies on publicly verifiable randomness to generate public parameters for proving and verification instead of a trusted setup.
-Thus, they are more transparent compared to ZK-SNARKs.
+This method is more transparent than that used by ZK-SNARKs.

 ZK-STARKs produce larger proofs than ZK-SNARKs meaning they generally have higher verification overheads.
 However, there are cases (such as proving large datasets) where ZK-STARKs may be more cost-effective than ZK-SNARKs.